christiansasig/movies/README.md

 # MVVM architecture

-This is an application for sample with MVVM Architecture, Retrofit, Coroutines, Hilt, Kotlin, and Room Database.
+This is an application for sample with MVVM Architecture, Retrofit, Coroutines, Hilt, Kotlin, and Room.
 To test this project, you can need apikey in https://api.themoviedb.org/3/.
 Enter the apikey variable in the "local.properties" file For example: DEBUG_API_KEY=XXXXXXXXXX